• Skip to main content

 • Add melted chocolate to the pumpkin mixture and mix until combined.

-• Add the pumpkin mixture to the pie crust and smooth the top with a rubber spatula.
+• Add the pumpkin mixture to the par-baked pie crust and smooth the top with a silicone spatula.

 • Bake for 40 minutes.